-Daily trip at Tremiti Islands: what you must see
+Daily trip to Tremiti Islands: what you must see

-A weekend could be the best solution to enjoy, relax and visit the Tremiti, but even a daily trip worth the ferry tickets.There are plenty things to see and you can live Tremiti Island the fullest even in a day.
+A weekend could be the best solution to enjoy, relax and visit the Tremiti, but even a day trip worth the ferry tickets.There are plenty things to see, and you can live Tremiti Island the fullest even in a day.

-So, what you must see in daily trip to Tremiti Islands?
+So, what you must see on a daily trip to Tremiti Islands?

-- First thing to do: the circumnavigation of the islands!
+- The first thing to do: the circumnavigation of the islands!
 It’s only by motorboat or paddling that you will enjoy Tremiti the most!
-There are many tours departing every day from the marina of San Domino and San Nicola, sailing along the beautiful shore of Caprara, San Nicola, San Domino and Cretaccio.
-Circumnavigation takes at least one hour and a half and it includes two diving stops.
+Many tours are departing every day from the marina of San Domino and San Nicola, sailing along the beautiful shore of Caprara, San Nicola, San Domino and Cretaccio.
+Circumnavigation takes at least one hour and a half, and it includes two diving stops.

 Tickets from 15€ per adult and 7,5€ kids aged 3.

 - A dive at Padre Pio: N 42° 07′ 947 – E 15° 30′ 835 this is the precise position for a plunge in the beautiful sea of Tremiti.
-Apulia in general, but Gargano in particular is devoted to St. Pio of Pietrelcina and on his honor a huge statue was place in 1998 asking for protection.
+Apulia in general, but Gargano, in particular, is devoted to St. Pio of Pietrelcina and on his honour, a huge statue was placed in 1998 asking for protection.
 The statue is 3 metres high and was set at 14 metres deep.

-- Hiking in the green of San Domino to admire the islands by another point of view.
+- Hiking in the green of San Domino to admire the islands from another point of view.
 Go exploring the “Diamonds wood” lush of pinewoods and local greenery.

-- Sun bathing in the warm shore of San Domino at Cala delle Arene and Cala Matana where you can even rent sunbed and beach umbrella.
+- Sunbathing on the warm shore of San Domino at Cala delle Arene and Cala Matana where you can even rent sunbed and beach umbrella.
 Tremiti’s beaches are mainly achievable by boat, but among the rocky bays, these are two superb sandy beaches ideal for kids as the sea wane gently.

 Where to eat at Tremiti Islands

 In the height of summer, the Tremiti aren’t exactly a bargain, so the cheapest way is to bring a packed lunch.
-Eating a sandwich at the beach is a good way to save money also, but the kiosks at Cala delle Arene or Cala Matana beaches increase the prices during high season.
-Close to Cala Matana there is also a pretty restaurant with a view on the bay.
+Eating a sandwich at the beach is an excellent way to save money also, but the kiosks at Cala delle Arene or Cala Matana beaches increase the prices during high season.
+Close to Cala Matana there is also a pretty restaurant with a view of the bay.